WeaverTVSC/dwwb/README.md

 ## Writing articles

-Articles are written by using the [pandoc markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown).
+Articles are written by using the [pandoc flavored markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown).
-No markdown extensions are added or removed by default, but you can change them in `dwwb.yaml` like with the other pandoc flags and variables.

 The file extension of the articles must be either `.md` or `.markdown`.

 An article can have sub-articles if they're in a folder with the same name as the main article.
 The index article is an exception.

+By default all of the URLs in the markdown files are local to the directory they're located in.
+If you want to refer to the root of the wiki, there is a special pandoc filter that's executed for all articles which replaces all occurrences of the string `%ROOT%` with the path to the root directory.

 ### The article metadata